JAlcocerT/JAlcocerT/content/blog/concepts-devops.md

 Or with Uptime Kuma:

-Be aware of the http status codes: https://it-tools.tech/http-status-codes
+Be aware of the http **status codes**: https://it-tools.tech/http-status-codes

 With Uptime Kuma, you can get quickly an uptime pages for your services: